-Though really, its not much of a design.
+It's not much of a design.
 Just as simple and sturdy a sawhorse that I could come up with.
-The emphasis being on light, sturdy, and stackable.
-Disassemble-able would be nice too, but that would compromise the other factors, and at that point, its probably better to just buy one of many types of sawhorse brackets and use those.
+The emphasis is on light, sturdy, and stackable.
+Disassemble-able would be nice too, but that would compromise the other aspects, especially sturdiness.
+If you want it to fold or come apart, I'd recommend buying some of the better metal sawhorse brackets.

 Materials needed for two sawhorses